aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 Role [`eos_config_deploy_cvp`](../eos_config_deploy_cvp/README.md#add-additional-configlets) provides an option to attach additional configlets to both devices or containers.

 This function allows users to quickly deployed a new feature with no JINJA2 implementation.
-These configlets **must** be managed on Cloudvision as current role does not upload additional containers.
+These configlets **must** be managed on CloudVision as current role does not upload additional containers.

 To attach configlets to containers or devices, please refer to [**`eos_config_deploy_cvp` documentation**](../eos_config_deploy_cvp/README.md#add-additional-configlets)